Block 1 Hero Preview — Portable Battery vs Generator CA

 6/8 BLUETTI AC180

 † EcoFlow and BLUETTI prices vary by model and retailer.
-BLUETTI net cost reflects $300 PG&E standard rebate — CARE/FERA customers eligible for $500.
+Both may qualify for PG&E's portable battery rebate (up to $500) depending on the specific unit's capacity — check PG&E's approved products list before buying if the rebate matters to your decision.
 Honda EU2200i 5-yr cost estimate based on 3 PSPS events/year, 2 tank fills each, plus $50/yr scheduled maintenance. *Generator runtime assumes fuel availability, which is not guaranteed during PSPS events.

 ✓ Best for Most California Homeowners